hirosystems/ordhook/README.md

 ### Guide to `if_this` / `then_that` predicate design

-To get started with bitcoin predicates, we can use the `chainhook` to generate a template:
+To get started with Bitcoin predicates, we can use the `chainhook` to generate a template:

 ```bash
 $ chainhook predicates new hello-ordinals.json --bitcoin